terraform-linters/tflint/docs/AWS_DB_Instance_Invalid_Option_Group.md

-# AWS DB Instance Invalid Parameter Group
+# AWS DB Instance Invalid Option Group
-Report this issue if you have specified the invalid parameter name.
+Report this issue if you have specified the invalid option group name.
 This issue type is ERROR.
 This issue is enable only with deep check.

 ## Example
 ```